flynn/flynn/source/blog/container-indepedence.html.markdown

 [Pinkerton](https://github.com/flynn/pinkerton) guarantees container independence permanently.
 We are also hard at work switching Flynn's container runner to leverage more mature container solutions that guarantee operators the reliability, stability, and performance in production that we demand and users require of all our dependencies.

-We have a great deal more to say about container runners, stability, and performance (backed by extensive benchmarks and tests).
-We are evaluating Red Hat's [libvirt](http://libvirt.org/) and Google's [lmctfy](https://github.com/google/lmctfy), both of which are used by thousands of the industry's most demanding users in production at companies like Google and projects like OpenStack.
+We have more to say about container runners, stability, and performance (backed by extensive benchmarks and tests).
+We are evaluating Red Hat's [libvirt](http://libvirt.org/) and Google's [lmctfy](https://github.com/google/lmctfy), both of which are used by the industry's most demanding users in production at companies like Google and projects like OpenStack.

-Our goal is to provide you with the greatest possible stability in production.
+We will provide you with the greatest possible stability in production.
 Our commitment is unwavering.

-Flynn's initial container runner was one of the few components that did not support user-swappability out of the box.
-Fixing this is currently our highest development priority and a necessity for production stability.
+Initially, Flynn's container runner was one of the few components that did not support user-swappability out of the box.
+Correcting this is currently our highest development priority and a necessity for production stability.
 [Alternative runners](https://github.com/flynn/flynn-host/tree/libvirt) are already in development on GitHub.

 We expect to announce Flynn Beta, suitable for internal services and non-production traffic in the next few weeks.
 Flynn 1.0 will follow before the end of the summer.
 Flynn will be the most reliable you use.
 We look forward to exceeding your expectations.